MSUSAzureAccelerators/Overdose-Prevention-Accelerator/DEPLOY.md

       1. Click the eye icon next to the `default` key to display the value; copy that value

-      1. Add that token, and URL to the file "Overdose-Accelerator-Web\appsettings.json" under the "WebServiceUrl" section.
-Include the URL: `\<Function App Name\>.azurewebsites.net/api/\<Function Name\>?code=` and the token in each property, for use in the Web App.
       1. Commit and push the changes to your repo